mal-lang/malsim-gui/README.md

 ## Requirements

-Node.js version 18 or higher
+1. Node.js version 18 or higher
+2. Last version of TyrJS downloaded locally and ready for use
-NPM version 10 or higher
+3. NPM version 10 or higher

 [How to install Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)